Autianic/clockworkpi-linux/README.md

 look and compile some drivers as kernel modules (answer `m`).
 Eventually the terminal cursor will stop at the start of a new line and it will then start to build the kernel.

+Note: the packages

+- `ffmpeg-v4l2-request-git`
+- `ffmpeg4.4-v4l2-request-git`
+- `wiringpi-clockworkpi`
+- `gearbox-clockworkpi-a06`

+are subject for removal in this repo due to them of no use for me personally, I can't guarantee that these are working and thus I can't really provide support for them.

 ## On the host: preparing the Arch Linux ARM image